Performance of Conformal Prediction in Capturing Aleatoric Uncertainty: Introduction

 For a model trained on a dataset $(X_i, Y_i) \in \mathcal{X} \times \mathcal{Y}$ for $i = 1, \dots, n$, CP constructs a prediction set $\mathcal{C}(X_{\text{test}}) \subseteq \mathcal{Y}$ for a test input $(X_{\text{test}}, Y_{\text{test}})$, with the finite-sample guarantee, $\mathbb{P}(Y_{\text{test}} \in \mathcal{C}(X_{\text{test}})) \geq 1 - \alpha$, where $\alpha \in (0, 1)$ is a user-specified target error level.

 CP captures aleatoric uncertainty by calibrating prediction sets whose size adapts to the ambiguity in the data, regardless of the underlying model architecture \cite{sadinle2019least,clark2024conformal,cabezas2025epistemic}.
 This ability stems from using a conformity score, often derived from model outputs such as softmax probabilities, whose entropy quantifies aleatoric uncertainty on a per-instance basis \cite{mukhoti2023deep}.
+Softmax outputs can be overconfident and poorly aligned with true likelihoods, which can degrade the quality of CP sets \cite{huang2023conformal}.
+Consequently, assessing their calibration, typically via metrics such as the Expected Calibration Error (ECE), is essential before using them for CP.
 Given class probabilities that are log-concave and that achieve near-perfect calibration, we can assume that the prediction set size, $|\mathcal{C}(X)|$, and an existing aleatoric uncertainty quantification method, softmax entropy \cite{mukhoti2023deep}, are positively correlated.
 We show evidence of this in the later parts of the paper. \citet{correia2024information} also provide theoretical evidence that the prediction set size upper bounds the conditional entropy $H(X | Y)$, which captures the true intrinsic uncertainty in the distribution of labels $Y$ and inputs $X$.
 However, there is no clear empirical evidence of how good conformal predictors are at capturing aleatoric uncertainty, or if they do at all.
-In this work, we aim to address this gap.

 Beyond theoretical interest, understanding what prediction set sizes represent is essential for their effective use in downstream tasks, particularly in decision-support systems that involve human interaction.
 User studies have shown that CP can improve human-AI complementarity in automated decision-support systems \cite{straitouri2023improving,straitouri2024designing,cresswell2024conformal}.
 In such experiments, the size of the prediction sets is assumed to determine the difficulty of a classification task for human participants.
-In this work, we aim to evaluate this assumption empirically.
+This paper evaluates this assumption empirically.